Troyzhenny/devfolio/README.md

 # Troy’s Devfolio

-A portfolio curated by me to display my deployed projects to potential recruiters.
+A portfolio curated by me to display my deployed projects to recruiters.

 Installation: